-- Preview Email Newsletter

 The Florida State University Museum of Fine Arts ( MoFA) and the Native American and Indigenous Studies Center (NAIS) partnered to welcome Seminole artist Wilson Bowers to the museum for a collaborative painting event.

 Students, faculty, staff and community members came together on Feb.
-27 to complete a co more PR
+27 to complete a colorful patchwork-inspired painting, which will be more PR

 FSU professor leads AI and entrepreneurship program in Thailand sponsored by US Department of State (10)